 - After launching his first major DDoS attack against video game servers back in 2013, 23-year-old Austin Thompson, also known as “DerpTrolling”, was sentenced to 27 months in prison.
 Thompson was initially arrested in 2014 after he was doxed.
 He later pleaded guilty to the Christmas-time DDoS attacks in 2018.
 (Source: US Department of Justice)

 - Telegram was hit by a large DDoS attack which the service’s founder, Pavel Durov, suggests was designed to target Telegram during massive protests in Hong Kong.
-Telegram did not say how large the attack was, but Durov described it as a “state-actor sized” attack, which he stated served 200-400 Gigabytes per second (Gb/s) or junk data.
-(Source: TheVerge)
+Telegram did not say how large the attack was, but Durov described it as a “state-actor sized” attack, which he stated served 200-400 Gigabytes per second (Gb/s) of junk data.
+(Source: Security Boulevard)

 - In January 2019, a Connecticut man was given a 10-year prison sentence for several DDoS attacks carried out against hospitals in 2014.
 He was also ordered to pay over $440,000 in restitution.
 (Source: Boston Globe)